 There are several scenic rides to choose from, with the company providing safe and experienced drivers happy to show you the best of this beautiful part of Southwestern America.
 If you’re unsure over what to wear for the ride, owners Shana and Pat can tell you everything you need to know.

-The kids will enjoy cooling off at Polar Ice, made up of two rinks of solid ice, one of Olympic size, and one a little smaller.
+The kids will enjoy cooling off at AZ Ice, made up of two rinks of solid ice, one of Olympic size, and one a little smaller.

 It might sound a bit of a strange concept, ice in the desert, but this is a very popular venue and it has certainly caught on in Arizona!